JuanUbierna/JuanUbierna/README.md

   <img src="https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white" />
 </p>

+> Extremely Passionate about uncovering intelligence through mathematics.
+My favorite area of exploration is AI, machine learning, and deep learning by transforming abstract theory into real-world computational solutions.

 <!--
 **JuanUbierna/JuanUbierna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.